Run off cover is professional indemnity covering the historic liabilities when a business ceases to trade.

 The key to understanding run-off cover is in understanding the “claims made” nature of the protection.
 Given that you have probably already been purchasing professional indemnity (PI) insurance for some years you will appreciate that PI policies are all underwritten on what is referred to as a “claims made” basis as opposed to “claims occurring”.

 The claims made basis of professional indemnity insurance means that a policy always needs to be in force to ensure that you have cover should a claim be made now for work undertaken in the past.
-Run off cover is a professional indemnity insurance policy which comes into effect when a business stops trading and any claims made under it will relate to work carried out before trading stopped.
 This is particularly important to partnerships where liability isn't limited and can't simply be wound up.

 How does run off work?